ChenS0407/test/reference/faqs/pipelines/error/node.md

 This is common on **private build machines.** It is usually caused by agent installation exceptions.
 Here are some known causes:

-1. For example, the Blue Shield domain name cannot be resolved or the Blue Shield service is unreachable
+1. For example, the BKCI domain name cannot be resolved or the BKCI service is unreachable
 2. The agent version is incorrectly installed.
-For example, if the linux agent package is installed on the mac, delete the Blue Shield agent installation package and reinstall the agent of the corresponding version
+For example, if the linux agent package is installed on the mac, delete the BKCI agent installation package and reinstall the agent of the corresponding version
-3. It can be found in the agentDaemon.log file under logs in the Blue Shield agent installation directory`too many open files`, execute on the machine`ulimit -n`The result shows that the number of files that can be opened is too small.
+3. It can be found in the agentDaemon.log file under logs in the BKCI agent installation directory`too many open files`, execute on the machine`ulimit -n`The result shows that the number of files that can be opened is too small.
 The default value is 1024.
-You can increase the value and reinstall the Blue Shield agent
+You can increase the value and reinstall the BKCI agent

 ![img](../../../../.gitbook/assets/wecom-temp-2cf366a83acf24ef09ae7dff30c47354.png)